OdonataTech/LuaToFM/docs/lu_functions.md

 ```

 ## lu_Get
 Get global lua variable.
-Also can be used for geting lua function result or simle lua expression
+Also can be used for geting Lua function result or simle Lua expression
 #### Format
 lu_Get ( lua_variable_name )
 #### Parameters
-lua_variable_name - the name of any Lua global variable, function or lua expression
+lua_variable_name - the name of any Lua global variable, function or Lua expression
 ### Examples
 ```
 lu_Get ( "a" )